corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/token-selection/using.md

        return "FAILED TO FIND ENOUGH TOKENS"
       }

-      // We've claimed some tokens we can now try and spend them,
+      // You've claimed some tokens you can now try and spend them,
       // we must release the claim regardless of the outcome, indicating
       // how many tokens were used
       var spentCoins = listOf<StateRef>()